UPDATED: April 2019

 and provide to the College:

-- Form 2 – Examination Accommodation – Academic Documentation, along with appropriate documentation, completed by an accessible services representative of the post-secondary institution where the applicant completed his or her psychology degree(s), indicating accommodations approved and used during their academic studies.
+- Form 2 – Examination Accommodation – Academic Documentation, along with appropriate documentation, completed by an accessible services representative of the post-secondary institution where psychology degree(s) were completed, indicating accommodations approved and used during their academic studies.
 The form and documentation should also be sent directly to the College.

 A candidate seeking an accommodation is not required to disclose a health diagnosis.
 The request however, must clearly demonstrate the following: